Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/index.md

 - [Connect with Confluent Cloud Kafka® Cluster using SSL protocol](confluent-cloud-kafka-cluster-ssl-protocol)

-The below kafka flavors are supported by Klaw:
+The below Kafka flavors are supported by Klaw:

 -   Apache Kafka
 -   Aiven for Apache Kafka